This is Post 13 in the ‘Meditation Guidance’ series.

 Meditation and Manifesting – Be the change you want to see

 Brahma and the brahmavihāras – the creative attitudes of Brahma – also take us into the mysterious territory of manifestation.
 The interest in the energetic and magical dimensions of creativity is now enormous.
 The mandala-wisdom of the brahmavihāras has much to say on this, and brings the much needed dimensions of ethics and sustainability to this subject.
-We will be touching on this important area in the upcoming posts in this and in other series.
+I will be touching on this important area in the upcoming posts.
 Mahatma Gandhi was showing understanding of both the spiritual and social dimensions of manifestation when he said “be the change that you want to see in the world”.